haxetink/tink_cli/README.md

 run a function under your binary name, you can tag a function with `@:defaultCommand`, then you will be able to run the function with `./yourscript`.

-By default the framework infer the command name from the method name, you can provide a parameter to the metadata like `@:command('my-cmd')` to change that.
+By default the framework infers the command name from the method name, you can provide a parameter to the metadata like `@:command('my-cmd')` to change that.

 Also, if you tag a `public var` with @:command, it will be treated as a sub-command.
 For instance: